-Wear a face shield when disassembling spring-loaded components or work with battery acid.
-Wear a helmet or goggles with special lenses when welding or cutting with a torch.
+Wear a face shield when you disassemble spring-loaded components or work with battery acid.
+Wear a helmet or goggles with special lenses when you weld or cut with a torch.

 When working beneath a raised machine, always use blocks, jack-stands or other rigid and stable supports.
 Wear appropriate protective clothing, gloves, and shoes.
 Keep feet, clothing, hands and hair away from moving parts.